A Little About Me

 My father was the single most important influence in my life.
 We were both born at the end of October in the first year of a new decade and we each used our middle names.
 He gave me my first camera when I was two and taught me to see the world differently—to see people, objects, and places in context and juxtaposition.
 He also taught me to play chess around the same time.

-We had only nine years together so it’s just as well he started me early.
+We had only a few years together, so it’s just as well he started me early.
 He taught me to swim, ride a bike, shoot a rifle, and go hunting with a camera and sketch pad.
 He made sure I understood the natural world and the value of equalizers, but that’s another story.
 We did botanical sketches of leaves, trees, and plants and when we were finished, I knew the names of every one of them.

 My father built a river ecosystem in a huge aquarium in the basement with one mishap—one of the glass walls had a slight imperfection that broke when it was filled with water.
 Luckily we had floor drains.
 We had aquariums filled with assorted tropical fish, separate hospital tanks, nurseries, and a tiny little autopsy kit for unfortunate fish.
 He also built a weather station in the backyard that was very accurate.
 It was not dull at our house.